.Creative Allyship. .Family Carers. .Kinship for Elders. .Poetics of Dyslexia.

 Together, we might: Reimagine your dyslexia charecteristics as creative acts.
 Develop your own dictionary of dyslexia.
 Laugh at the glorious illogic of language and turn overwhelm into opportunity.
 Explore how your dyslexic superpower can be used in your own artwork.

+This is about finding ease, pride, and joy in your unique wiring.
 A place where word-blurts, time-bends, skipped steps and soulful tangents are not problems to fix, but part of your creative operating system.

 Fee: £45 per hour (sessions are usually 1–2 hours, weekly or fortnightly)